 In many ways, the best stress relief is simply being present and living in the moment.
 Lisa recommends leaving your phone and other devices behind and getting unplugged.
 Take advantage of times when you don’t have to be responsive, Lisa says.
 “You don’t have to reply to messages immediately,” she says.
 “Someone else’s craziness isn’t mine.
 Just because they wanted to get it off their plate, doesn’t mean you have to jump to respond.”

 Yoga is another great way to relieve both physical and mental stress!
 For a truly integrative approach, check out Healthwise Studio.
 Founded by psychologists, Healthwise Studio offers a fresh approach to self-care, one that brings focus to the connection of your mind, body and spirit through the practice of yoga and mindfulness.
-From yoga classes to mindfulness workshops and nutrition classes, the services offered at Healthwise are simple, yet powerful, and are appropriate for all who wish to awaken the body, uplift the spirit and quiet the mind.
+From yoga classes to mindfulness workshops and nutrition classes, the services are simple, yet powerful, and are appropriate for all who wish to awaken the body, uplift the spirit and quiet the mind.
+Healthwise is excited to open a new location in Maple Grove this fall!

 Stepping out of your comfort zone and trying new things can also help you re-focus and release some of the meetings and events-related tension.
 Lisa recommends volunteering, cooking, or trying any activity that you’ve always wanted to try or have a passion for outside of your day-to-day meeting planning.